Two Thumb Range: Geography

-An eastern spur of the Southern Alps, the Two Thumb Range runs in a predominantly north-south direction for approximately 45 km.
+An eastern spur of the Southern Alps, the Two Thumb Range runs in a predominantly north–south direction for approximately 45 km.
 It and the smaller, mostly parallel, Sibbald Range branch from the Southern Alps close to Mount D'Archaic, 40 km northeast of Aoraki / Mount Cook.
 The two ranges are separated by the valley of the Macauley River and form a barrier between the valleys of the Godley River and Lake Tekapo to the west and the Rangitata River to the east.
-The Two Thumb Range's peaks diminish in size towards its southern end, immediately to the east of the town of Lake Tekapo, after which it splits into two less significant ranges, the Rollesby and Albury ranges.
+Much of the eastern side of Lake Tekapo is separated from the range by the lower Richmond Range branch.
+As for the Richmond Range branch of the range, several smaller ranges branch off towards the east including the Black Mountain Range from near Achilles Low Peak, and the Brabazon Range from Mount Caton.
+The Two Thumb Range's peaks diminish in size towards its southern end, which is immediately to the east of the town of Lake Tekapo, after which it splits into two less significant ranges, the Rollesby and Albury ranges.
 At the saddle between the Two Thumb Range and these ranges, State Highway 8 crosses Burkes Pass on its route between Lake Tekapo and Fairlie.

 The South Opuha, Havelock, and Coal Rivers have their sources within the Two Thumb Range, as do numerous smaller watercourses, the most notable of which is Forest Creek, a tributary of the Rangitata River.

 Peaks

-Major peaks within the range include (from north to south):